 This remarkable find was at the end of a long walk in the hot sun at the La Villita Historical Arts Village entrance.
 We shared freshly made guacamole and nachos here for a good lunch.

-Really, this was not our typical San Antonio trip
+This was not our typical San Antonio trip

-The most important thing for you to know about this little adventure is that although he really really wanted to, Steve DID NOT rent one of those ride-around-town scooters (also known as death machines for those over 65 and named Steve).
+The most important thing for you to know about this little adventure is that although he wanted to, Steve DID NOT rent one of those ride-around-town scooters (also known as death machines for those over 65 and named Steve).
 I am so grateful for this.

 You always find places we haven’t seen.
 My favorite memory of the River Walk is with Aunt Ort.
 Billy met us there and she agreed to a motorized wheel chair.
 Scared me to death a couple of times – thought she was going to take it into the river!
 Fun times; miss her a bunch!